GravityPDF/gravity-pdf-documentation/docs/v6/users/five-minute-install.md

 ## PDF Download Link

-If you would like to add a link to the PDF on your form's confirmation page you'll need to use the `[gravitypdf]` shortcode.
+If you would like to add a link to the PDF on your form's [Confirmation page](https://docs.gravityforms.com/configuring-confirmations/) you'll need to use the `[gravitypdf]` shortcode.
 Read more about it [in our shortcode documentation](shortcodes.md).

 ## Help and Support